Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Numerical method

 \section{Numerical method}

 We directly simulate Taylor-Couette flow by solving the incompressible Navier-Stokes equations in cylindrical coordinates in a rotating frame described below:

-where $\textbf{u}$ is the velocity, $\Omega$ the angular velocity of the rotating frame, $p$ the pressure and $t$ the time.
+where $\textbf{u}$ is the velocity, $\Omega_{rf}$ the angular velocity of the rotating frame, $p$ the pressure and $t$ the time.
 We use a second-order energy-conserving central finite-difference scheme for the spatial discretization.
 Time is advanced using a third-order Runge-Kutta for the explicit terms and a second-order Crank-Nicolson scheme for the implicit treatment of the wall-normal viscous terms.
 The complete algorithm is described in \cite{verzicco1996finite} and \cite{van2015pencil}.
 We use the open-source code AFiD, which has been parallelized using MPI directives and has been heavily validated for Taylor-Couette flow \citep{ostilla2014exploring}.

-Taylor-Couette flow has two non-dimensional geometrical parameters which define the system: the radius ratio $\eta=r_i/r_o$, where $r_i$ and $r_o$ are the radius of inner and outer cylinders respectively, and the aspect ratio $\Gamma=L_z/d$, where $d=r_o-r_i$ is the gap between both cylinders, and $L_z$ is the vertical height (or axial periodic length) of the system.
+Taylor-Couette flow has two non-dimensional geometrical parameters which define the system: the radius ratio $\eta=r_i/r_o$, where $r_i$ and $r_o$ are the radius of inner and outer cylinders respectively, and the aspect ratio $\Gamma=L/d$, where $d=r_o-r_i$ is the gap between both cylinders, and $L$ is the vertical height (or axial periodic length) of the system.
 In our case, we fix $\eta=0.909$, a small gap, and $\Gamma=2.33$ with axially periodic boundary conditions, which corresponds to allowing a single pair of rolls of wavelength $\lambda_{TR}/d=2.33$.
-We simulate TC flow in the rotating frame discussed by \cite{dubrulle2005stability}, where the inner and outer cylinders velocities are set to $\pm \frac{1}{2}U$, where $U$ is the characteristic velocity.
-With this, we have two control parameters: the shear Reynolds number $Re_s=Ud/\nu$, where $\nu$ is the fluid kinematic viscosity, and the non-dimensional Coriolis parameter $R_\Omega=2d\Omega/U$.
-By setting this parameter to $R_\Omega=1-\eta$, we obtain pure inner cylinder rotation.
+While we artifically fix $\lambda_{TR}$, in real systems the roll axial wavelength adjusts to the flow and to the endwall locations (if nearby), For the purpose of this research, we ignore this effect, and justification in Appendix \ref{sec:appa}, where we show results for a different roll wavelength $\lambda_{TR}/d=3$, as well as for two pairs of rolls, to ensure that the results are as independent as possible from domain size effects.
+We find that while the quantitative values of the results change (and less than $10\%$), the qualitative features of the results presented below are robust.